 How are NFTs different from cryptocurrency?

-Just like the money in your bank account, cryptocurrency is what you use for any and all transactions on the blockchain.
-Cryptocurrency can be purchased or converted into fiat currencies (dollars, euros, yen, etc.) via crypto exchanges.
-By contrast, an NFT is a unique and irreplaceable asset that is purchased using cryptocurrency.
+You use the money in your bank account to purchase goods and services in the real world.
+Similarly, cryptocurrency is what you use for any and all transactions on the blockchain.
+Crypto can be purchased or converted into fiat currencies (dollars, euros, yen, etc.) or other cryptocurrencies (BTC, ETH, SOL, etc.) via crypto exchanges.
+By contrast, an NFT is a unique and irreplaceable asset that can be purchased using cryptocurrency.
 It can gain or lose value independent of the currency used to buy it, just like a popular trading card or a unique piece of art.

-In this respect, NFTs are non-fungible and cryptocurrencies are fungible.
+In short: NFTs are non-fungible, and cryptocurrencies are fungible.

 NFTs, on the other hand, are non-fungible in the sense that no two are the same.
 Each NFT is a unique unit of data that cannot be replaced by an identical version because there is no identical version.